Brandenburg–Prussia

 The second half of the 17th century laid the basis for Prussia to become one of the great players in European politics.
-The emerging Brandenburg–Prussian military potential, based on the introduction of a standing army in 1653, was symbolized by the widely noted victories in the Battle of Warsaw in 1656 and Battle of Fehrbellin (1675) and by the Great Sleigh Drive (1678).
-Brandenburg–Prussia also established a Brandenburg Navy for on the nearby waters of the Baltic Sea, Gulf of Finland and passages west to the North Sea with access to the North Atlantic Ocean and additional German colonies were established along the Brandenburger Gold Coast and Arguin.
-Frederick William, known as "The Great Elector", opened up his realm of Brandenburg–Prussia to large-scale immigration ("Peuplierung") of mostly Protestant refugees from all across Europe ("Exulanten"), most notably Huguenot immigration from France following the Edict of Potsdam.
-Frederick William also started to centralize Brandenburg–Prussia's administration and reduce the influence of the outlying landed estates.
+The emerging Brandenburg-Prussian military potential, based on the introduction of a standing army in 1653, was symbolized by the widely noted victories in Warsaw (1656) and Fehrbellin (1675) and by the Great Sleigh Drive (1678).
+Brandenburg-Prussia also established a navy and German colonies in the Brandenburger Gold Coast and Arguin.
+Frederick William, known as "The Great Elector", opened Brandenburg-Prussia to large-scale immigration ("Peuplierung") of mostly Protestant refugees from all across Europe ("Exulanten"), most notably Huguenot immigration following the Edict of Potsdam.
+Frederick William also started to centralize Brandenburg-Prussia's administration and reduce the influence of the estates.

-In 1701, Frederick III, Elector of Brandenburg, succeeded in elevating his status to the title of King in Prussia.
-This was made possible by the Duchy of Prussia's sovereign status outside the jurisdiction of the Holy Roman Empire of the German Nation, and approval by the Royal House of Habsburg in Vienna in Austria, and the Holy Roman Emperor and other European royals in the course of forming alliances for the War of the Spanish Succession and the Great Northern War.
-From 1701 onward, the Hohenzollern dynasty domains were referred to as the Kingdom of Prussia, or simply Prussia.
-Legally, the personal union between Brandenburg and Prussia continued until the dissolution of the Holy Roman Empire by Napoleon Bonaparte in 1806.
-However, by this time the emperor's overlordship over the empire had become in recent decades of a "figleaf" legal fiction.
+In 1701, Frederick III, Elector of Brandenburg, succeeded in elevating his status to King in Prussia.
+This was made possible by the Duchy of Prussia's sovereign status outside the Holy Roman Empire, and approval by the imperial House of Habsburg and other European royals in the course of forming alliances for the War of the Spanish Succession and the Great Northern War.
+From 1701 onward, the Hohenzollern domains were referred to as the Kingdom of Prussia, or simply Prussia.
+Legally, the personal union between Brandenburg and Prussia continued until the dissolution of the Holy Roman Empire in 1806.
+However, by this time the emperor's overlordship over the empire had become a legal fiction.
 Hence, after 1701, Brandenburg was de facto treated as part of the Prussian kingdom.
-Frederick and his successors continued to centralize and expand the state, transforming the personal union of politically diverse principalities typical for the Brandenburg–Prussian era into a system of provinces subordinate to the Stadtschloss, Berlin (Royal or Berlin Palace) in the capital city of Berlin.
+Frederick and his successors continued to centralize and expand the state, transforming the personal union of politically diverse principalities typical for the Brandenburg-Prussian era into a system of provinces subordinate to Berlin.